 Julie serves as lead for design, evaluation, and data activities and is a Sr. Research Scientist at MPHI’s Center for Health Equity Practice.
 She applies her evaluation skills to ensure the quality of MI F2F HIC activities (including our resource repository, trainings, and outreach activities), maintains relationships with project funder, HRSA, assists with MI F2F presentations and publications, and ensures timely and accurate project data submission.

-Jerri DaSha Stockton, Research Associate
+Jerri DaSha Stockton, Evaluation Specialist

 DaSha assists with evaluation and data collection, management, and analysis activities and is an Evaluation Specialist at MPHI’s Center for Health Equity Practice.
 She also assists with evaluation methodology and data entry and analysis, as well as implementation and coordination of social media, including ongoing monitoring of all social media platforms and website metrics.